 In implementing its plans and achieving its goals, ENGIE is supported by two lead partners: the French Committee of the IUCN (International Union for Conservation of Nature) and the France Natural Environment Federation (FNE).

 The partnership with the French Committee of the IUCN enables:

 The France Natural Environment Federation partnership is focused at a more operational level via support for practical initiative implementation and relationships with local non-profit organizations.

-- In 2018, ENGIE is a partner of the FRB (Foundation for the Research on Biodiversity) 10 years anniversary.
+In 2018, ENGIE was a partner of the FRB (Foundation for the Research on Biodiversity) 10 years anniversary.